DonczewLab/SLAM-Seq_Analysis/README.md

 + **Normalization**
   + Total-readcount normalization
-    + Compute per-sample factors as colSums(totalreadcounts) / 1e7 (reads per 10M), then divide each column of primary twotcreadcounts by these factors.
+    + Compute per-sample factors as colSums(totalreadcounts) / 1e7 (reads per 10M), then divide each column of primary twotcreadcounts by these factors
   + Spike-in normalization (optional)
-    + Compute per-sample spike-in factors as colSums(totalreadcounts_spikein) / 1e6 (spike-in reads per 1M), then divide primary twotcreadcounts by these factors.
+    + Compute per-sample spike-in factors as colSums(totalreadcounts_spikein) / 1e6 (spike-in reads per 1M), then divide primary twotcreadcounts by these factors
-*This yields two complementary normalizations you can use side-by-side.*
+*This yields two complementary normalizations you can use side-by-side*

 + **Scalable and Reproducible**
-  + Parallelizable via Snakemake
-  + Designed for Slurm HPC environments
+  + Reproducible workflow with each step defined as a Snakemake rule with explicit inputs/outputs
+  + Snakemake manages HPC job submissions, ensuring fast parallel processing of samples with the ability to scale up
+  + Individual steps can be rerun as needed

 ---